bluebanquise/bluebanquise/collections/hardware/roles/interconnect/README.md

 The role covers client (driver, libs) and subnet manager installation when needed.

+Role currently only supports RHEL distributions.
+If you need other distributions, please notify me via a feature request.

 ## Instructions

 To trigger an interconnect setup, simply set `interconnect_stack` variable to the